How to Use This Encyclopedia

 Cadence labels

 The cadence column carries a text label (no emoji).
-The exact labels used depend on chapter type:
+Exact labels depend on chapter type:

-- Strategic chapters — taxonomy varies; cadence column may be omitted
+- Strategic chapters.
+Taxonomy varies; the cadence column may be omitted.

 Time estimates